NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ### Logistics:

 * You will present to other groups (3-5 groups per room).
-An email will be sent with the zoom room of one of the pods where everyone goes for one hour corresponding to 6:10-7:10 relative to the start of your normal tutorial time (check the [calendar](https://academy.neuromatch.io/calendar-summer-2021)).
+An email will be sent with the zoom room of one of the pods where everyone goes for one hour corresponding to either:
+  * timeslots 2,4:   last hour of project time, -1:00 to 0:00 relative to start of your normal tutorial time (check the [calendar](https://academy.neuromatch.io/calendar-summer-2021)).
+  * timeslots 1,3,5: 6:10-7:10 relative to the start of your normal tutorial time (check the [calendar](https://academy.neuromatch.io/calendar-summer-2021)).
   There is a hard cutoff at the one hour mark, so the TAs must ensure everyone gets a turn to present.

 * Use this presentation style ([google slides](https://docs.google.com/presentation/d/1A1uaYarVot9YyCdbAAB4VDvsQfK6emqq-TwIZ9xVNwo/edit?usp=sharing) or [powerpoint](https://osf.io/ky6fj/download)) or create your own style!